RicinApp/Ricin/README.md

 - Backing an issue via Bountsource to make people able to work on it full-time! :)

 # Translating
 Ricin uses Transifex in order to maintain Localization and enable users to help us translating it in their native language.
-Here's a graphic about the translations state:
+Here's a graphic about the translations' state:

 ![Translations state for Ricin](https://www.transifex.com/projects/p/ricin/resource/ricinpot/chart/image_png)